finos/legend/README.md

 * Performed code readiness work to extract Legend code from GS infrastructure, and sufficiently abstract and generalize code base as needed.
 Revised code base to reflect new name (note that some references to old "PURE" and "Alloy" name still exist).
 GS Engineering, together with FINOS and Linux Foundation DevOps teams, performed code scanning and remediations.
 Moved Goldman Sachs's daily production builds of Legend to FINOS infrastructure and public GitHub repos.

 ## Phase 2 (October 2020 -):
 * On 2020.10.19 made underlying code bases to five Legend modules available as open source under an Apache 2.0 license
 * Announced new name (Legend) and rebranded
 * Identify "good first issues" for developers new to Legend
 * Begin accepting pull requests of code from external (non-GS) developers.
 * Conduct office hours for external developers interested in getting involved with Legend

+## Phase 3 (Q1 2021)
+* Make additional functionality available in Studio, including relational execution, support for flat data sources (e.g., csv) and automated code generation (e.g., JSON schema, Protobuf, AVRO).
+* Transition shared model repositories from hosted instances (gitlab.legend.finos.org) to gitlab.com.

+## Phase 4 (Q3 2021)
+* Open source Cube UI for user-friendly tabular data exploration.

+## Phase 5 (Q4 2021)
+* Open source Query UI to search and access modeled data.

+## Phase 6 (Q4 2021)
+* Open source Services UI.
+This will allow managing of production data services (APIs) for repeatable and controlled data access.